Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Continue on the steady, less steep climb on this very rural country road.
 Between the rural houses and walls, you can see the expansive views of the countryside.
 It is a lovely, albeit strenuous walk.
 You will feel very high up, walking through this area.

-In another 1.0 long kilometer uphill, come to the intersection with the DP-1702, cross over this intersection and turn right here, shown in the photo below, toward the direction of Anceis.
+After another 1.0 long kilometer uphill, come to the intersection with the DP-1702, cross over this intersection and turn right here, shown in the photo below, toward the direction of Anceis.
 The kilometer marker reads 57.7.
 Getting closer to Sergude!

 Walking Toward the Town of Anceis on day one of the La Coruña Arm of the Camino InglésWalking Toward the Town of Anceis